 Ahimsa, rightly understood, is the ultimate weapon; it turns one’s enemy into a friend, thereby banishing the possibility of further conflict.
 In the practice of yoga, it is important to understand that the same life flows in the veins of all creatures.

 What Patanjali referred to, essentially, was the attitude of the mind, rather than the literal acts of the body.
 It is one’s attitude that can either lead him toward liberation, or hold him in greater bondage.
 An attitude of harmlessness (and its corollary, a feeling of universal benevolence) is what is meant by ahimsa.
-It is not possible in any case to kill anyone: The soul is immortal.
+It is not possible in any case to kill anyone: the soul is immortal.
 What is possible, however, by wishing harm to another living being, is to develop a consciousness of death, which causes harm to the perpetrator.

 The principle of ahimsa must be understood in subtle ways, not only in gross.
 To harm anyone in the slightest way, even by disrespect, will harm the person doing the action as well as the one receiving it.
 The perfect practice of ahimsa, then, is very rare.
 For though not many people would actually kill their fellows, it is common to find people slashing at one another with angry words, or with contemptuous glances.